 Words fail to describe or justify the eternal beauty of the Taj Mahal.
 A labor of love built by the Mughal Emperor Shah Jahan for his wife Mumtaz Mahal.
 This world heritage monument is located in the Indian state of Uttar Pradesh, along with the banks of the Yamuna river.
 It showcases a spectacular display of intricate inlay designs of precious stones on white marble.
 No matter how much you have heard about the place, or, no matter how high your expectation be, the actual viewing always exceeds the most ambitious expectation.
 Today it stands as a testimony of true love and magnificent architecture.

-When to visit the Taj Mahal is a decision that foreign tourists should take care because this is a once in a lifetime experience that will always be close to your heart.
+When to visit the Taj, well, the best day to visit Taj Mahal is a decision that foreign tourists should take care of because this is a once in a lifetime experience that will always be close to your heart.
 To help ensure you have a memorable experience, we are sharing below some of Trinetra’s tips for visiting the Taj Mahal.

 Best time to see The Taj Mahal from February to November